pablosalvador10/pablosalvador10/README.md

  🚀 **Hello, World!
 I’m Pablo, a seasoned Full Stack Data Scientist & ML Engineer!**

 📚 **About Me:**
-With a rare fusion of software engineering and deep mathematical prowess, I excel in Machine Learning, Big Data, and Cloud Engineering, diligently crafting AI/ML solutions at scale for Fortune 500 giants.
+I have a mix of software engineering and strong math skills.
+I'm really good at Machine Learning (just love it), Big Data, and Cloud Engineering, and I work hard crafting AI/ML solutions at scale for Fortune 500 giants.
 As a full-stack AI practicioner, I integrate advanced theory with practical application seamlessly.

 I'm particularly interested in Generative AI, always exploring ways to boost production in large enterprises by developing cost-efficient and scalable solutions.

+🌱 **I’m currently learning:**
+- **Complex Agent-Human Interaction:** Diving deep into the intricate dynamics of how automated agents and humans interact, aiming to enhance the synergy between users and AI-driven systems for optimized outcomes.
+- **Reinforcement Learning Techniques:** Actively exploring and mastering various reinforcement learning strategies, focusing on developing intelligent agents that can adapt and excel in a myriad of environments and scenarios.
+- **Large Language Models (LLM) Evaluation:** Engaged in the systematic evaluation of Large Language Models, understanding their strengths, limitations, and potentials, with particular emphasis on real-world applications and implications.
+- **Latent Diffusion Algorithms:** Delving into the intricacies of latent diffusion algorithms, studying their efficiency, scalability, and performance, with an eye towards harnessing these powerful tools for robust and reliable AI solutions.
+- **Azure Machine Learning prompt flow:** Azure Machine Learning prompt flow is a development tool designed to streamline the entire development cycle of AI applications powered by Large Language Models (LLMs).

 🌟 **Highlights:**
 - Established & led an MLOps practice, deploying both real-time & batch ML solutions globally.